The Story of a Dildo

 • Agency vs. Substitute: Flora doesn’t buy a “substitute” for a man.
 She buys an elegant, hand-held device—a deliberate choice of self-sufficiency.
 It’s not about “simulating a man”; it’s about “exploring a woman.”

-• The Modern Ghosts: Instead of the original’s dark Southern stories, our characters will grapple with modern ghosts—body image, digital commodification, and the pressure to be “perfectly liberated.”
+• The Modern Ghosts: The characters grapple with body image, digital commodification, and the pressure to be “perfectly liberated.”

-• The Afterglow: Our climax isn’t physical.
-It’s the intellectual and emotional breakthrough that happens when three friends realized they are finally, truly seen by each other.
+• The Afterglow: The climax is an intellectual and emotional breakthrough in which three friends realise they are finally, truly seen by each other.

 Final Thoughts